Andrew-O39/FolioCite/docs/user_guide.md

 ### 1️⃣ Open the app

-After running the program, a browser window will open automatically:http://127.0.0.1:8000
+After running the program, open your browser and visit:http://127.0.0.1:8000

-This is the main page.
+This is the main search page.

 ---

 ## 👤 Creating an Account

 1. Click **Register** in the top navigation bar.
 2. Enter:
    - Username
    - Email
    - Password
    - Confirm password
-3. After registration, you will be taken to the login page.
+3. After registration, you will be redirected to the login page.
 4. Log in using your **username + password**.

 Once logged in, the navigation bar will show: